hnarayanan/mechnicsacademy-design-docs/design.rst

  		 #.
 Computational biomechanics course
  Ideas		 #.
 The original material on the site will be modular and

- 		    * fills obvious gaps in existing content
+ 		    * Fills obvious gaps in existing content
-		    * meets the competency needs of industry
+		    * Meets the competency needs of industry
 		 #.
 This material can be classified into `theory, programming and application`_,
  		    as in the examples above
 		 #.
-Logged in students can have an `overview of progress through the material`_
+Logged in students should have an `overview of progress through the material`_
 		 #.
-Homework exercises can be worked on by students locally, but tested server-side
+Homework exercises can be worked on by students locally, and tested server-side
 		    through a `sequence of automated tests`_
 		 #.
 Interactive exercises can be `tied to a lesson`_ or `served standalone`_
 		 #. `Try Ruby`_ is a beautiful example of a short, interactive tutorial
 		 #. `Course wikis`_ can help collect information related to the course, and kept
 		    up-to-date by students
 		 #.
 Not all content needs to `revolve around video`_
-		 #. edX has a particularly clean way to move through `lectures`_ and `exercises`_
+		 #. edX has a particularly clean way to move through `lectures`_ and
-		    as one progresses through a course.
+		    `interspersed exercises`_ as one progresses through a course.
 So `does Udacity`_.
 		 #.
 Having a `discussion thread`_ tied to a lecture video allows students to ask
 		    questions immediately as they're having them
 		 #.
+Resources relevant to a lecture video should be linked to directly beside the
+		    video
-Video embeds should allow for full keyboard control of the video
+		 #.
+Video embeds should allow for full keyboard control of playback
 ==============  ====================================================================================

 .. _theory, programming and application: file:///Users/harish/Sites/mechanicsacademy/doc/design/screenshots/courses/listing/mechanicsacademy.png